 Freeriding involves riding downhill and performing slides and/or technical tricks at some speed.
 When freeriding, your main objective is to made sliding as enjoyable and controlled as possible.

-The best longboard trucks for freeriding depend on the kind of freeride you do: fast riding with long and hard sliding, or slower riding with more technical slides and freestyle-type maneuvers.
+The best longboard trucks for freeriding depend on the kind of freeride you do: fast riding with long and hard slides, or slower riding with more technical slides and freestyle-type maneuvers.

 Fast freeriding typically works best on a longer deck with wider, RKP trucks.
 Lower angle trucks, such as the well-regarded Caliber 44º and Randal 42º (Amazon) freeride trucks, make for a lower ride and more stability but less turn.

 Technical freeride at lower speed requires more responsive and

 In the rest of this point, we dive deeper into the characteristics of a good freeride longboard truck.
 Hopefully, this will clear out things for you as which trucks to choose for your own freeriding goals.

 Best longboard truck size for freeride